callstack/react-native-testing-library/website/docs/MigrationV11.md

 ## Refactor legacy `waitForOptions` position

 In version 9 we introducted query `options` parameters for each query type.
-This affected `findBy` and `findAllBy` queries because their signature chagned from:
+This affected all `findBy` and `findAllBy` queries because their signatures changed e.g. from:

 ```ts
 function findByText(text: TextMatch, waitForOptions?: WaitForOptions)